 Industrial Hygiene Services: Provide technical support, expertise and training in occupational health and safety related fields such as indoor air quality (IAQ), management of hazardous chemicals, drinking water and any other exposure related issues.
 IAQ services include site inspections, monitoring, sampling, education and written reports on findings and recommendations.
 Chemical management services include assessment of hazardous chemicals in science laboratories, art and technical education areas and district operations, assistance with WISHA standards compliance, site specific solutions, and training (Hazard Communication and Laboratory Chemical Hygiene training).

-Online Safety Training: Develop online training programs with member districts using the SafeSchools online computer-based training program to assist in compliance with state regulations and to aid in the prevention of work-related accidents and injuries.
+Online Safety Training: Develop online training programs with member districts using the SafeSchools online computer-based training program.
+The online program assists school districts to comply with state regulations and to aid in the prevention of work-related accidents and injuries.